-But even a HELOC pales in comparison to what EasyKnock offers.
+But even a bridge loan vs HELOC pales in comparison to sale-leaseback solution.

 Bridge loans are a potential temporary financing solution for individuals with good credit and accrued home equity.
 But why would you willingly take on the increased risk and higher fees when there’s a better option available?

-Enter EasyKnock.
-Our sale-leaseback solution gives you access to the cash you need without the hassle of moving into a temporary home or acquiring another loan.
-All you do is sell your home to us and convert the home equity to the cash you need to purchase your next home.
+Sale-leaseback solutions give you access to the cash you need without the hassle of moving into a temporary home or acquiring another loan.
+All you do is sell your home and convert the home equity to the cash you need to purchase your next home.
 The best part is that you can lease your current home back until you are ready to move to your next one.